Eastern copperhead: Description

 The belly is the same color as the ground color, but may be a little whitish in part.
 At the base of the tail are one to three (usually two) brown crossbands followed by a gray area.
 In juveniles, the pattern on the tail is more distinct: 7–9 crossbands are visible, while the tip is yellow.
 On the head, the crown is usually unmarked, except for a pair of small dark spots, one near the midline of each parietal scale.
 A faint postocular stripe is also present; diffuse above and bordered below by a narrow brown edge.

 Several aberrant color patterns for A. c. contortrix, or populations that intergrade with it, have also been reported.
 In a specimen described by Livezey (1949) from Walker County, Texas, 11 of 17 crossbands were not joined middorsally, while on one side, three of the crossbands were fused together longitudinally to form a continuous, undulating band, surmounted above by a dark stripe that was 2.0–2.5 scales wide.

 In another specimen, from Lowndes County, Alabama, the first three crossbands were complete, followed by a dark stripe that ran down either side of the body, with points of pigment reaching up to the midline in six places, but never getting there, after which the last four crossbands on the tail were also complete.
-A specimen found in Terrebonne Parish, Louisiana, by Ernest A. Liner, had a similar striped pattern, with only the first and last two crossbands being normal.
+A specimen found in Terrebonne Parish, Louisiana had a similar striped pattern, with only the first and last two crossbands being normal.

 Distribution and habitat

-Eastern copperheads found in North America; its range within the United States is in Alabama, Arkansas, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, Missouri, Nebraska, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
+The eastern copperhead is found in North America; its range within the United States is in Alabama, Arkansas, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, Missouri, Nebraska, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
 In Mexico, it occurs in Chihuahua and Coahuila.
 The type locality is "Carolina".
 Schmidt (1953) proposed the type locality be restricted to "Charleston, South Carolina".